edgedb/edgedb/docs/datamodel/access_policies.rst

 .. code-block::

-    edgedb error: AccessPolicyError: access policy violation on insert of default::User (Only admins may query Users)
+    gel error: AccessPolicyError: access policy violation on insert of default::User (Only admins may query Users)

 Disabling policies